juanesc396/how-many-cans-you-can-buy/README.md

 For it, I have scraped grocery shops in several cities around the world.
 Then I have created a DataFrame and ploted the data recolected in a Bar Chart.

-In this project, I used Python libraries like Requests, BeautifulSoup, Xmls for scrape and parse.
-And Pandas, Matplotlib, Seaborn to make the plot.
+In this project, I used Python libraries like Requests, BeautifulSoup, Xmls for scrape and parse, Pandas, Matplotlib, Seaborn to make the plot and apilayer(https://apilayer.com/) to make currency converts.